opral/monorepo/inlang/source-code/plugins/next-intl/README.md

 # What does the next-intl plugin do?

-Next-intl determines how its users store their messages and access them on the frontend.
+`next-intl` is agnostic but recommends the json format.
+It also determines how messages are accessed on the frontend.
 To ensure compatibility with the inlang ecosystem and other inlang apps, a plugin is required to provide the necessary information to these apps.

 ## Manual Installation